wrnas/OpenTangYuan/README.md

 Local and enterprise assets: accessed only by the trusted local runtime
 ```

 An external agent can query the capabilities available in the local environment, retrieve skill or workflow parameter definitions, compose single-step or multi-step jobs, and submit them to the local runtime.
-Sensitive data and execution privileges remain in an environment controlled by the user.
+Underlying credentials, filesystem access, and OS-level execution privileges remain inside the user-controlled environment; however, permitted skills may return structured results such as text, paths, browser content, or tool output to the calling agent.

 OpenTangYuan is not a chatbot and is not tied to one agent platform.
 It provides an execution layer that can be called by Coze, Dify, GPTs, a custom agent gateway, or an ordinary desktop client.